 The term Lohar is derived from the Sanskrit word lauha-kara, meaning an ironworker.
 They have traditionally been a nomadic group, traveling and living in carts.
 They have at least two endogamous (marry within) subgroups, Gadiwala and Padawala.
 Each of these subgroups has a number of clans.
 The Lohar attribute their origins to the god Vishwakarma, who gave them their blacksmithing skills and whom they worship.
 Their chief deity is Kalkamata, and they also worship Sitalamata and Ram Dev as regional deities.
-Sacred specialists are engaged from the Brahman community.
+Sacred specialists are engaged from the Brahmin community.
 They tend to be fervent Hindus.

 This large people group is spread throughout most all of South Asia, is somewhat nomadic, and speaks several languages.
 Many Christian workers and many initiatives will be required to communicate the message of Christ adequately to these people.